chennanni/chennanni.github.io/README.md

 - domain management and routing: amazon route 53

 ## Updates
-- 4/26/2017: link github page to custom domain
+- 4/26/2017: linked github page to custom domain
-- 4/26/2017: add like button (likebtn.com) to all posts
+- 4/26/2017: added like button (likebtn.com) to all posts
+- 4/26/2017: added site to google webmaster for better search apperance